bbriscoe/single-delay-metric/README.md

 The factors that influence the choice of percentile are:

-* The degree of late packet discard that can be efficiently concealed by real-time media coding (both that which is typical today and that which could be typical in future).
+* For real-time, the degree of late packet discard that can be efficiently concealed by coding or motion interpolation (both that which is typical today and that which could be typical in future).
 * The lag before results can be produced.
   To measure a high delay percentile accurately requires a large enough number of packet measurements so that at least ten or so fall above the percentile.
 For instance, when measuring the 99th percentile on average 1 in 100 packets will lie above the percentile, so at least an order of magnitude more than 100 packets (1,000 and preferably more) have to be measured.
 In contrast the 99.999th percentile would require at least 1,000,000 packets.
 At a packet rate of say 10k packet/s, they would take respectively 100 ms and 100 s.
   * The P99.999 would be impractical to use to adapt internal parameters, while the P99 makes it possible to start controlling parameters nearly immediately after a flow has started